kubedb/docs/docs/guides/percona-xtradb/initialization/using-script.md

 Here,

-- `.spec.init.scriptSource` specifies a script source used to initialize the database before database server starts.
+- `.spec.init.script` specifies a script source used to initialize the database before database server starts.
 The scripts will be executed alphabetically.
 In this tutorial, a sample `.sql` script from the git repository `https://github.com/kubedb/percona-xtradb-init-scripts.git` is used to create a test database.
 You can use other [volume sources](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) instead of `ConfigMap`.
 The \*.sql, \*sql.gz and/or \*.sh scripts that are stored inside the directory `/docker-entrypoint-initdb.d` will be executed alphabetically.
 The scripts inside child folders will be skipped.

 KubeDB operator watches for `PerconaXtraDB` objects using Kubernetes API.
 When a `PerconaXtraDB` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching PerconaXtraDB object name.
 KubeDB operator will also create a governing service for StatefulSets with the name ``<percona-xtradb-object-name>-gvr`, if one is not already present.